Covered Transactions and Persons Under AMLA: A Comprehensive Guide

 What Exactly is a Covered Transaction and Why is it Essential

-A "covered transaction" under AMLA is not just any ordinary financial activity but acts as a shining light, revealing potential financial discrepancies and illegal activities hiding within the economic corridors.
+A "covered transaction" or suspicious transaction under AMLA is not just any ordinary financial activity but acts as a shining light, revealing potential financial discrepancies and illegal activities hiding within the economic corridors.
 Defined as any transaction involving amounts exceeding PHP 500,000 within a single banking day, covered transactions encompass a broad spectrum of financial activities, each subject to rigorous scrutiny under the AMLA.

 The essence of identifying and reporting covered transactions lies in its ability to: